OmarBafagih/Health-Inspect/README.md

 ### Models
 [Add table of models]
 ### Networking
    - Request to Open Food API (https://world.openfoodfacts.org/) in "Home" screen after receiving the image from the user
         - This will tell us what product the user has scanned and more health information about it

    - Request to Open Food API again for the purpose of allowing users to add items to their shopping list through search/filtering items within the Open Food database

    - Request to Walmart, Walgreens or Google places API to get the closest grocery stores within the Map view

-- [Create basic snippets for each Parse network request]
-- [OPTIONAL: List endpoints if using existing API such as Yelp]